Get Lens App on Your iPhone or Android

 Save or share the result

 Keep useful results for later, share findings with a friend, or run another scan from a different angle.
-Photos are deleted after analysis for privacy.
+After the app finishes analyzing your image, the photo is removed to help protect your privacy.

 When a lens app is useful after download